-- Duration: Expressed as extremely brief if 0.1 hour to 4 hours; very brief if 4 hours to 2 days; brief if 2 to 7 days; long if 7 to 30 days; and very long if more than 30 days. - Frequency: Expressed as none (flooding is not probable), very rare (very unlikely but possible under extremely unusual weather conditions (chance of flooding is less than 1% in any year)), rare (unlikely but possible under unusual weather conditions (chance of flooding is 1 to 5% in any year)), occasional (occurs infrequently under normal weather conditions (chance of flooding is 5 to 50% in any year but is less than 50% in all months in any year)), and very frequent (likely to occur very often under normal weather conditions (chance of flooding is 7 to 5% in any year)).
+- Duration: Expressed as extremely brief if 0.1 hour to 4 hours; very brief if 4 hours to 2 days; brief if 2 to 7 days; long if 7 to 30 days; and very long if more than 30 days. - Frequency: Expressed as none (flooding is not probable), very rare (very unlikely but possible under extremely unusual weather conditions (chance of flooding is less than 1% in any year)), rare (unlikely but possible under unusual weather conditions (chance of flooding is 1 to 5% in any year)), occasional (occurs infrequently under normal weather conditions (chance of flooding is 5 to 50% in any year but is less than 50% in all months in any year)), and very frequent (likely to occur very often under normal weather conditions (chance of flooding is more than 50% in all months of any year)).